Wright-Dunbar Village

 Residential Information

-The oldest house in the neighborhood is the Fitch House, constructed in 1856 (at what is now the corner of South Williams Street and Fourth Street).
-It was owned by Daniel Grant Fitch and was home to his wife, Sarah Miller Fitch, and their five children.
-Fitch was associated with publishing the Western Empire newspaper from 1848 - 1870.
+The oldest house in the neighborhood is the Fitch House, constructed in the 185s (at what is now the corner of South Williams Street and Fourth Street).
+It was owned by Daniel and Sarah Fitch and was home to them and their five children.
+Daniel Fitch was associated with publishing the Western Empire newspaper from 1848 - 1870.
 The home remained in the Fitch family until 1925.
-It is currently under restoration.

-As the neighborhood developed, the average homes were one or two story frame structures.
-One of the first families to purchase one of the new homes was the Milton Wright family.
+Most neighborhood homes were one- or two-story frame structures.
+One of the first families to purchase one of the new homes was the Milton and Susan Wright family.
 Their home was constructed on the lot at 7 Hawthorn Street in 1868.
-The family lived there from 1871 to 1914, when Milton, Orville, and Katharine, the three family members still living in the home, moved into Hawthorn Hill in Oakwood.
+The family owned the property until 1914, when Milton, Orville, and Katharine, the three family members still then residing there, moved into Hawthorn Hill in Oakwood.
 The 7 Hawthorn Street home was a modest, two-story Victorian frame dwelling that stood out due to its Victorian porch that wrapped around the front and one side of the house.
 Wilbur and Orville built the porch, using a lathe that Orville had made from scrap metal and wood.
 The lot was less than forty feet wide.
 The home now resides in Dearborn, Michigan as part of the Henry Ford Museum and Greenfield Village, and the lot contains a replica of the front porch and several interpretive panels to give visitors an idea of what used to be on the lot and the history of the Wright family and their lives in Dayton, Ohio.

 A two-story home with a large, wrap-around porch with a sidewalk and trees in the front yard.